JOPP-3D: Joint Open Vocabulary Semantic Segmentation on Point Clouds and Panoramas: Methodology

 \subsection{3D Instance Extraction and Semantic Alignment}

-To enable open-vocabulary semantic reasoning in 3D, we first generate object-agnostic instance proposals from the scene.
-These proposals serve as the geometric basis for subsequent language-conditioned semantic segmentation and cross-modal alignment.
-Rather than relying on class-specific supervision, our approach extracts instance-level 3D masks using pre-trained or unsupervised methods, ensuring that the segmentation pipeline remains fully semantic label-free.
-Specifically, we employ two distinct strategies: (1) \textbf{Mask3D}, a supervised model pre-trained on the S3DIS dataset~\cite{armeni20163d}, and (2) \textbf{SAM3D}, an unsupervised approach capable of generating 3D instance proposals directly from the 2D SAM~\cite{segmentAnything} instance proposals and their corresponding depth maps.
+Rather than relying on semantic class-specific supervision, our approach extracts instance-level 3D masks using pre-trained or unsupervised instance proposal backbones - enabling the segmentation pipeline to extract semantics from natural language queries.
+Specifically, we employ weakly-supervised and unsupervised strategies based on: (1) \textbf{Mask3D}, a pre-trained 3D instance extractor.
+(2) \textbf{SAM3D}, an unsupervised approach capable of generating 3D instances directly from the 2D instance proposals of SAM~\cite{segmentAnything}.
 We refer the reader to Mask3D~\cite{schult2023mask3d} and SAM3D~\cite{sam3d} for further details on their respective frameworks.

 Given the point cloud from our reconstructed scene, \( \mathcal{P}^{\text{3D}} = \{ (x_i, y_i, z_i)\}_{i=1}^{N} \), 3D instance segmentation provides us with \(L\) instance proposals and per-point instance labels \({l_i \in \{1,...,L}\}\).
 Next, the point sets \(\mathcal{M}_j\) for each instance mask are obtained by grouping per instance label: